Are you ready to learn how to needlepoint? We will show you all you really need to know.

 The cheapest and easiest frames to use are needlepoint stretcher bars, but there are also scroll frames, lap frames and frame stands.
 Click on this link for more information about needlepoint frames and then return here.

+When learning how to needlepoint, you will need a tapestry needle.
+A tapestry needle has a blunt end and a large eye so it is easy (sort of) to thread the yarn through.
 You might want to buy a small package of assorted sizes as they are not expensive and you will need different sizes for different projects.
 The following is a general guide for needle size for each canvas mesh size:

 then you do not need to worry about how much yarn you will need as the kit manufacturer has solved this problem for you.
 However, if you have to buy your own wool or thread then you will need to work out how much yarn is required.
 We have a couple of ways you can estimate needlepoint yarn quantities

 Now we are getting to the fun part - how to make a stitch.
 Learning how to needlepoint is easy so far, huh?

 Click on the link below to learn the basic needlepoint stitches.
 Come back here when you're done.

-How To Needlepoint - Where To Start on the CanvasSometimes it is hard to know where to begin.
+Sometimes it is hard to know where to begin.
 Here are some quick tips on where to start a needlepoint canvas

-Once you have finished stitching your project, you can bet your last dollar that it will have distorted into a diamond shape.
+nce you have finished stitching your project, you can bet your last dollar that it will have distorted into a diamond shape.
 This happens regardless of how perfectly you have made your stitch tension, or even whether or not you used a frame.